 forfeits the protection given by section 13.

+(2A) Subsection (1)(a) does not apply in respect of a person who made an anonymous disclosure.

 (2) Where a court is considering whether a person has pursuant to subsection (1) forfeited the protection of section 13 and forms the view that the failure or disclosure —

 (a) has not materially prejudiced the public interest served by the appropriate disclosure; and